philipbeber/siskiyou/README.md

 ### LogParserService

-Accepts an InputFile object and outputs zero or one Log objects.
+Accepts an InputFile object and outputs zero or more Log objects (usually one).
 A Log object is mostly just a list of LogLine objects.
 The default implementation simply creates one LogLine for each line of text.

 ### LogMergerService